 The most direct message of the DWX seems this: go where prior Zu models couldn't by shrinking overall dimensions; remain grown up by adding a port rather than sacrifice more than an octave's worth of bass with a small cubed/sealed cab.
 Should we wonder why not a Union coax instead, it's probably to hit a sweeter price point.
 But probably is a weasel word like compatibility and musicality when we can DM Zu's owner/designer Sean Casey, below center.
 As to why not smaller than the minimum width dictated by a 10-incher, in two decades on the beat, to my knowledge Zu never yet attempted to shrink their signature widebander's diameter.
 You want smaller, go elsewhere seems to be the subtext.
 Real men need cubic inches?

 Once we have Sean on the horn, we might still learn about the optimal listening axis—centered on the phase plug, tweeter or right in-between—which will determine ideal stand height; recommended toe-in for most linear response; and possibly some price-appropriate hot tips for electronics both tube and transistor which team Zu knows to work well.
 Potential buyers could also want to know how Zu might describe the sonic upgrade path from standard to Superfly to Supreme?
 What improves and how?
 The DWX is essentially a point source when a 12kHz filter hinge for the tweeter lives deep inside pure overtone turf.
 Now nearfield listeners with a desktop or foot-of-bed setup could be particularly intrigued.
 Unlike classically stacked multi-ways, a point source doesn't need the same distance to cohere.
 It's what makes coaxial even triaxial designs à la Cabasse ideal nearfielders.
 Of course overall size restrictions apply.
 The DWX isn't exactly petite.
 Not all desktops are big enough to host it.
-But with height-adjustable Gravity floor stands adjacent to my work desk, I certainly have the room to trial the DWX in a desktop scenario.
-With a compact Simon Audio class AB i5 integrated, I even have a driver that will slip tidily beneath my monitor screen.
+But with height-adjustable Gravity floor stands adjacent to my work desk, I certainly had the room to trial the DWX in a desktop scenario.
 Front not rear porting usually also means greater happiness with close front-wall proximity.
 A few of my moons lined up automatically.
-But first there's the Audiophiliac Steve Guttenberg who has the earliest sample in the mail; and John Darko already raised his video-editing hands for a personal pair: "I'm thinking of getting some lowrider stands like those made by JBL that also tilt the speakers backwards."
-Podcast joint review opportunity?
-Crumbs.
-Served.
+But first there was the Audiophiliac Steve Guttenberg who has the earliest sample in the mail; and John Darko had already raised his video-editing hands for a personal pair before me.
+"I'm thinking of getting some lowrider stands like those made by JBL that also tilt the speakers backwards."

 Would you like to download the current image?